 Student Project Manager, Assessment & Planning

-The Student Project Manager plays an integral part in the area of assessment and operational projects.
-The PM will provide assistance with the oversight and execution of projects assigned the Director or Assistant Director of Assessment & Planning.
+The Residential Programs Project Manager plays an integral part in the area of assessment and operational projects.
+The Project Manager will provide assistance with the oversight and execution of projects assigned by the Director or Assistant Director of Assessment & Planning.
 This student will gain tremendous work and leadership experience in managing their own projects and assisting in high-level department initiatives.

-The PM’s role encompasses project management, instituting systems, critical thinking, editing, entry level statistics, and positively representing the department.
-Collaboration with peers and other professionals in the department is essential in the success of this Project Assistant, therefore, flexibility, creativity, problem-solving, professionalism, time management, and an ability to work independently is required.
-The responsibilities listed will be carried out under the supervision of Director and the Assistant Director, Assessment & Planning.
+The Project Manager’s role encompasses timely management of concurrent project, researching and synthesizing findings, editing reports, and entry level data analysis.
+Collaboration with peers and other professionals in the department is essential for the Project Manager’s success; therefore, flexibility, creativity, problem-solving, professionalism, time management, and an ability to work independently is required.

-- Develop and maintain the Department Research Hub site, the Operations Calendar, and other technical resources adopted to improve department efficiency.
+- Develop and maintain the Operations Calendar, shared timeline files and other technical resources adopted to improve department efficiency.

 - Develop presentation slides based on provided outlines as well as templates for all forms of communication.